 Upon graduation, Rosamund moved to New York City and assisted Carnegie Hall, the American Opera Projects, Heartbeat Opera and the Beth Morrison Projects to nurture emerging composers and librettists in the creation of meaningful contemporary opera.

-This past spring, Rosamund performed as the Third Little Pig (Who's Afraid of the Big, Bad Wolf?) with Chautauqua Institution’s Opera in the Schools program, and will be returning this summer as a Young Artist for Chautauqua Opera Company performing as Mrs. McNeil (Ida by Lamplight), as Mrs. Baron alongside soprano Christine Georke in composer Missy Mazzoli and librettist Royce Vavrek’s newest opera commissioned by The Metropolitan Opera, Lincoln in the Bardo.
-She will also be featured as the mezzo-soprano soloist in Gustav Mahler’s Symphony No. 2 with the Chautauqua Symphony Orchestra and the Buffalo Philharmonic Chorus.
+This past year, Rosamund was a Studio Artist with the Chautauqua Opera Company, where she worked as a teaching artist, appearing as the Third Little Pig (Who's Afraid of the Big, Bad Wolf?) with Chautauqua Institution’s “Opera in the Schools” program, with other highlights of as Mrs. McNeil (Ida by Lamplight), and Mrs. Baron alongside soprano Christine Georke in composer Missy Mazzoli and librettist Royce Vavrek’s newest opera commissioned by The Metropolitan Opera, Lincoln in the Bardo.

 A passionate recitalist, Rosamund has curated and produced five individual recitals.
 Her focus is to create a narrative that leaves the listener transfigured through the pairings of traditional, contemporary, and obscure treasures.